Health in Namibia: Malaria

-The malaria problem seems to be compounded by the AIDS epidemic.
-Research has shown that in Namibia the risk of contracting malaria is 14.5% greater if a person is also infected with HIV.
-The risk of death from malaria is also raised by approximately 50% with a concurrent HIV infection.
+Research has shown that the risk of contracting malaria is 14.5% greater if a person is also infected with HIV, the risk of death from malaria is also raised by approximately 50% with a concurrent HIV infection.
+In northern Namibia, where malaria transmission persists alongside a generalized HIV epidemic, co‑infection is a recognised public health concern.
+Systematic reviews report that HIV infection increases the risk of clinical malaria, raises parasite density, worsens the severity of malaria episodes and can reduce the effectiveness of standard antimalarial treatment.